Open-ended questions

 One of the most common mistakes managers and sales representatives make is ending dialogue with an open question.
 Yes, sometimes this strategy works, but the share of useful information after the conversation turns out to be negligible.
 Instead, use open-ended questions to start a dialogue – this way, you can significantly increase the amount of information collected.
 If one sentence leads the interlocutor to another, then the questions you asked were correct.

 Expect responses to branch dialogue.
 Always listen to the other person during the conversation.
-If you want to avoid a specific topic and return to your chosen course, you can always ask questions that guide the conversation in the right direction.
+You can always ask questions that steer the conversation back to your chosen track if you want to avoid a certain issue.

 In addition to applying these rules, consider the value of each open-ended question you want to ask in advance.
 This creates a whole strategy that will get the indicators you need.